Last updated on November 9th, 2022 at 05:19 am.

 It is a beautiful day for an excellent variety of gifts, media and all things metaphysical.
 It’s a Beautiful Day, may draw most in for the custom incense, but you’ll want to stay for the earth-friendly clothing and record selection.

-They sell record needles and an excellent record collection, and used hi-quality audio equipment.
+They sell record needles and an excellent record collection and used high-quality audio equipment.
 This is a record store that is one of the best overall music stores in Kansas City.

 It’s A Beautiful Day is a truly magical record shop.
 They have so many lovely items for your home as well as music and media.